 This past month I had a chance to spend some time with my good friend Adrian Lursen from JD Supra and he shared with me something that I absolutely loved.
 At a small comedy club near his offices, Dana Carvey often shows up with a stack of new jokes to share with the audience.
-Some of the jokes are duds, some of them completely bomb, but once in while- every now and again he hits on something that just works.
+Some of the jokes are duds, some of them completely bomb, but once in while, every now and again he hits on something that just works.
 And the crowd goes wild.
 He may go through an entire stack of jokes before he finds something great.
-It sounds humiliating doesn’t it?
-But Dana Carvey (one of my favorite comedians as a child) can handle the rejection, because he knows it is far better to get rejected with the small audience then to take jokes on a national tour that aren’t that funny.
+It sounds humiliating, doesn’t it?
+But Dana Carvey (one of my favorite comedians as a child) can handle the rejection because he knows it is far better to get rejected with the small audience than to take jokes on a national tour that aren’t that funny.

 Blogging is just like Carvey at the small comedy club.
 Blogging provides you a test market for your content.
 More about that in a minute.